duncanjbrown/fourth-wall-for-gitlab/README.markdown

 ]
 ```

-You must make sure you set the language of the Gist to JSON as it will
-default to Text, which will not work.
+Note that JSON files included in Gists must have their language set to JSON or they will not be included.

-If the Gist contains a file with the language set to `CSS`, it will be injected
+Including a CSS file in a Gist, or placing the URL of one in the `css` parameter, will cause the styles to be injected
-into a `<style>` block in the document head, so you can override the default
+into a `<style>` block in the document head.
-styling without having to fork this repo.

 ### Developing Fourth Wall for GitLab